tetcore/substrate-beginner-workshop/README.md

-# substrate-beginner-workshop
+# tetcore-beginner-workshop

-A collaborative workshop to learn how to use Substrate
+A collaborative workshop to learn how to use Tetcore

 ## Overview